 When estrogen levels become too high or too low, this causes problems with menstruation, mood swings, infertility and menopause, and it might even increase the risk of cancer.

 A 2010 study conducted at the Shiraz University of Medical Sciences in Iran evaluated zinc’s ability to treat sexual dysfunction in chronic renal failure patients undergoing hemodialysis.

 One hundred male patients were given a zinc supplement of 250 milligrams every day for six weeks.
 As a result of the treatment, testosterone levels increased significantly, suggesting that zinc can improve the sexual function of patients struggling with sexual dysfunction.

 8. Lowers Cholesterol

-Here are a few ways to add Kamut to your daily diet:
+Here are a few ways to add Kamut or a product containing the wheat to your daily diet:

-- Eat Kamut grains for breakfast instead of oats.
+- Eat Kamut grains for breakfast at home instead of oats.
 Add fruit, nuts and honey to create a filling breakfast bowl.

 - Use Kamut pasta to make a cold pasta salad or warm and rich pasta dish.

 - Add Kamut grains to a soup, stew or on top of a salad.

 - Use Kamut grain as a side dish, paired with grilled chicken or fish.